 - Add employee cards fee-free

-This is outstanding and will thrust this card onto our best cards page.
-The minimum spend is pegged at $10k after 3 months and is ongoing for a limited time – it ends 4/2/2020.
+To max out this offer you’d need to hit $5k in spend in the first 6 months of card-membership.
 Don’t forget that you can make many bill payments with using services like Plastiq which will accept your credit card and, for a fee, pay your bill on your behalf.
-Paying small fees when 100k miles are up for grabs can make a lot of sense.
+Paying small processing fees can make sense when 75k miles are up for grabs.

 Here’s a list of possible bills you can make use of Plastiq on – sign up with our link